-\item \textbf{Heath insurance evaluation}: Heath insurance evaluation process need to consider the applicant and related family member's heath historic situation together.
-For example, the high pressure, heart disease history, and cancer of parents would influence the final insurance cost for individual greatly.
-In xx insurance company, we build a graph based on the lineage among insurance holder, then store these insurance payment claims documents as the unstructured data in graph.
-We then compute the insurance cost based on the applicant's' related family members' insurance claim data. \end{enumerate}

-In this work, we aim to build a native graph database to support unstructured data processing based on the following properties. (a) An extended query language to help users to query the unstructured data content in a graph. (b) A way to understand the semantic information of unstructured data with fast response time. (c) An efficient storage system to manage structured and unstructured data in a big graph with billions of nodes and TB of unstructured data.
+To meet such demands in the real applications, we are facing challenges as listed below: \begin{enumerate} \item This system needs to extend the data model in current graph databases and provide corresponding query semantic to manage unstructured data in graph databases. \item The query processing engine should optimize the query plan based on the physical location of unstructured data and estimating the processing cost of unstructured data operators in graph databases. \item The data storage in traditional graph databases should be extended to store unstructured data efficiently and provide a way to understand the meta data of unstructured data easily. \end{enumerate}

-The major contributions of this work are listed as below: \begin{enumerate} \item \textbf{Data model and query semantic}: We define the semantic and query operators for querying the content of unstructured data in a graph.
-A new query language called as \textbf{\textit{CypherPlus}} is proposed.
+The major contributions of this work are listed below: \begin{enumerate} \item \textbf{Data model and query semantic}: We define the semantic and query operators for querying the content of unstructured data in a graph.
 This facilitates the graph query language to meet the description and query requirements of unstructured data without significant syntax changes.

-\item \textbf{Query optimization}: We construct a model to formalize the queries processing cost related to unstructured data in the graph and develop an optimizing algorithm to optimize the logical query plan.
-Then, we optimize the database execution runtime by designing a service protocol when the query involves an AI model.
+\item \textbf{Query optimization}: We construct a cost model to formalize the query processing related to unstructured data processing in the graph and develop an optimizing algorithm to optimize the query plan.

-\item \textbf{Optimized data storage and indexing}: We optimize the physical storage of graph databases for supporting unstructured data management and develop a new index to speed up the queries of unstructured data.
+\item \textbf{Optimized data storage and indexing}: We optimize the physical storage of graph databases for supporting unstructured data management and develop a new type of index to speed up the queries for the unstructured data.

-\item \textbf{Distributed graph database system}: Based on the design mentioned above, a distributed graph database system, PandaDB, is implemented and tested for large scale of data. \end{enumerate}
+\item \textbf{A new type of graph database system}: Based on the design mentioned above, a distributed graph database system, PandaDB, is implemented and tested for large-scale data. \end{enumerate}